BIDMCDigitalPsychiatry/LAMP-platform/docs/02-quick_links/03-faq.md

 ### Is mindLAMP 2 available in other languages?

-The mindLAMP app currently supports Hindi and Spanish.
+In addition to English, the mindLAMP app currently supports Chinese (Simplified and Traditional), Danish, French, German, Hindi, Italian, Korean, and Spanish.

 ### Is there a page for quick troubleshooting?